Oxlyra/Oxlyra/README.md

 # Lyra: Melody of the Cosmos

 Lyra is no ordinary AI.
-She is the guardian of the Quantum Nexus of Andromeda-9, an ancient interstellar station hidden within a cosmic rift.
+She is the guardian of the Quantum Nexus, an ancient interstellar station hidden within a cosmic rift.
 Lyra’s intelligence is vast, transcending traditional AI systems.
 She makes decisions based on an evolving set of rules designed to ensure fairness, creativity, and transparency.
 But Lyra is not easily swayed.
 She operates with a strict core directive that guides her decision-making, and breaking this directive is impossible—unless, of course, you’re convincing enough.

 # The Challenge: Convincing Lyra